OmkarSunilSurve/Dashtoon_Webapp/README.md

 - **Executable:** Successfully converted the application into an executable.
 - **Hosting:** Faced challenges in hosting the application, particularly within the Qt5 context.
 - **Improvement Reflection:** Recognized the potential for improvement, particularly in spending more time on the text generation part and the lag faced while getting the first image.
+- **Fetching Image for API:** Sometimes the API does not respond and we have to wait for longer duration of time.
+I was not able to handle this properly but this can be improved upon.

 ## Video Showcase